What is Account-Based Marketing (ABM)?

 Industry Relevance & Broader Impact

-According to research, ABM can deliver a 171% increase in the average annual revenue of targeted accounts, making it a powerful strategy for businesses seeking growth in their sales cycle and sales pipeline.
+According to research, ABM can deliver a 171% increase in the average annual revenue of targeted accounts—making it a high-impact strategy for any business aiming for growth.

 How to Use Account-Based Marketing (ABM) Effectively